crewplus/langchain-vue/README.md

-# langchain-vue-starter
+# langchain-vue

-Use SSE (Server-Sent Events) for streaming langchain (LLM, e.g. openai) output.
+This is a langchain vue starter project

-Client is made by vue2 & element-ui
+Client is built upon vue2 & element-ui

-Server side is made by langchain (openai) and SSE
+Server side is made by langchain (openai) and SSE (Server-Sent Events) for streaming langchain output.

 You can easily extend this starter project to support following scenarios:
+- ChatOpenAI
 - LLM Chain
 - Conversational Retrieval QA
+- ...

+## Demo

+- Chat via langchain's ChatOpenAI, no vectorstore is used.

+- Chat via langchain's Conversational Retrieval QA, vectorstore is used.

+## Backend Server and API key

+In this starter project, we are using https://api.lib2gpt.com as langchain server with api-key which would be expired after 15 days.
+If you want to try, please get runnable api-key via join our wechat group or emailto: service@gptaibox.com .

+You may also setup your own server for langchain's ChatOpenAI w.
+SSE, the server side code can be downloaded here: https://github.com/sugarforever/LangChain-Tutorials/tree/main/StreamChat, the author's code is neat and clean.

 ## Project setup
 ```